Azure/azure-kusto-log4j/samples/README.md

 If the selected log4j configuration format is xml, the following attributes of KustoStrategy needs to be configured

+Note : As mentioned above in the prerequisites, we have created a ADX table with name log4jTest and mapping with name log4jCsvTestMapping.
+We will be using those below.

 ```
 <KustoStrategy
    clusterIngestUrl="${sys:LOG4J2_ADX_INGEST_CLUSTER_URL}"